POD (PROFESSIONAL AND Organizational DEVELOPMENT)

 Capturing the essence of your artwork in a single image can be seriously frustrating.
-Spend an evening learning about the best practices and quick tips for documenting your artist portfolio with Cecily Brown, a local Photographer and Artist.
+Spend an evening learning about the best practices and quick tips for documenting your artist portfolio with Cecily Brown, a local photographer and artist.
 Cecily will be leading a workshop on Portfolio Photography, giving helpful tips and answering questions related to the challenges of documenting works of all shapes, sizes and mediums.
 Notes on Lighting, Composition, Installation Techniques, and Shooting Tips, and much more will be shared, and your questions will be answered!

 ABOUT CECILY BROWN

 Cecily Brown received her Bachelor of Fine Arts in Film, Photography & Visual Arts from Ithaca College.
 She has worked as a Gallery Coordinator at the Handwerker Gallery of Ithaca College, a Studio Photography Assistant at Maine Media Workshops, and as a freelance Web Designer & Marketing Specialist since graduating in 2014.
 After moving to Los Angeles in 2017, Brown has worked as a Professional Re-Toucher and Designer at The Pod Photography, a portrait studio in Culver City; and currently works as their Production Manager and Photographer.
-She is currently working to expand her personal photography business and looks forward to collaborating with local artists in the future.

 THE BUSINESS OF ART